MrSucik/oura-clockify-sync/README.md

      ```bash
      cp env.example .env
      ```
-   - Edit `.env` and set ALL required variables (no defaults provided)
+   - Edit `.env` and set all required variables (no defaults provided)
    - Replace all `your_*_here` placeholders with actual values

-   ⚠️ **Important**: All variables are required.
-The application validates the entire environment at startup and will exit with clear error messages if any variables are missing or invalid.
+   ⚠️ **Important**: Required variables must be set.
+The application validates the environment at startup and will exit with clear error messages if any required variables are missing or invalid.

 ## Environment Variables

-The application uses **comprehensive environment validation** with Zod at startup. **ALL variables are required** with no defaults.
-If any variables are missing or invalid, the app will exit with detailed error messages and examples.
+The application uses **comprehensive environment validation** with Zod at startup.
+Required variables have no defaults and must be provided; optional variables may be omitted.
+Missing required variables will cause the app to exit with detailed error messages and examples.

 ### Required Variables:

 #### Authentication:
 - `OURA_CLIENT_ID` - OAuth2 client ID from Oura
 - `OURA_CLIENT_SECRET` - OAuth2 client secret from Oura
 - `CLOCKIFY_API_TOKEN` - Clockify API token

 #### Application: